 Or perhaps the out-of-the-box kind of thinking of Kelvin Doe who scavenged through trash to find parts to build generators and batteries for his own radio station.

 There is no shortage of examples of young people finding creative solutions to intractable problems all across the world, making do with what they have and what they know to make a difference in the world around them.

-Imagine what could be possible if their capacity for solving problems was nurtured and encouraged in schools everywhere for their entire thirteen-year journey.
+Imagine what could be possible if their capacity for solving problems was nurtured and encouraged in schools everywhere for their entire 13 year journey.

 Imagine a world with more Jaylas, Boyans Haileys, Victorias, Ashtons, Ridhimas and Marleys.

 One thought on “Creativity in the Class of 2030”

 It all starts with imagination – it helps us contemplate possibilities.